We've been working on putting together a free SharePoint Training Video library for a while now and as of today it is officially launched!

 1. SharePoint Designer Workflows are Easy to Write

 When I started college back in 1985 one of my professors told me that in five years all programming would be plain-English programming, “You’ll just sit down in front of your computer and tell it what you want.”
 Well, 1990 came and went and here we are 19 years later.
-If you’ve seen C# code, then you know that all programming isn’t plain-English programming.
+If you’ve seen C# code, then you know that all programming isn’t plain-English programming.2.
+SharePoint Designer Workflows Can Be Written by the Business Users Who Are Close to the Business Process

 Workflows written with SharePoint Designer are the closest thing I’ve ever seen to plain-English programming.
 Everything you add to your workflow—and most of the configurations—are just selecting things from drop-down boxes and lists.
 There is no complicated syntax to learn or lists of command and functions to memorize.

 Once your organization has identified a particular business process that could benefit from some automation, you will usually either hire an outside programmer to write a customized program, or make use of a programmer inside your company.
-These programmers are usually very costly to hire and employ—they are also usually far removed from the business process you want to automate.
+These programmers are usually very costly to hire and employ—they are also usually far removed from the business process you want to automate.3.
+SharePoint Designer Is Now FREE!

 For example, let’s assume that you work in your company’s purchasing department.
 When an employee needs you to order something, she fills out a paper requisition form and send it to you via inter-office mail.
 When you get it, you contact her manager for approval.
 If it’s over a certain dollar amount, you may also need to get the approval of manager’s manager.
 Once you’ve received all the necessary approvals, you order the item and then communicate the expected delivery information to the person who requested it.
 If the requestor wants an update on the status, they call you, you get the information, then you call the requestor back with the information.
 On top of all this, you periodically call the requestor to see if the item has arrived so you can take it off your radar for tracking.
 If it’s late, you’ll need to contact the supplier.
 There is a lot of communication and tracking going on in this scenario.